Mixed-Integer Programming for the ROADEF/EURO 2020 challenge: Introduction

-For this challenge, RTE considers two quality metrics across these scenarios: the mean risk and a quantile of the risk to take worse scenarios into account.
+The uncertainty affecting the grid operations and the energy industry is modeled as a stochastic optimization problem.
+The optimization objective is a function of the risk's probability distribution, which in practice is approximated over a large but finite number of scenarios.
+For this challenge, RTE considers two quality metrics across these scenarios: the mean risk and, in order to penalize worst-case scenarios, a quantile of the risk.
 The use of a quantile in the objective function transforms what would be a simple scheduling problem into a complex problem with a non-convex objective.
-In the field of constraint programming, the quantile function is known as the max\_n constraint~\cite{beldiceanu_pruning_2001}, and can be used to implement the more ubiquitous sort constraint~\cite{older_getting_1995}, so that improvements in its modeling could have impact on many other problems.

-A useful approach to solve such a two-stage stochastic problem with a mixed-integer programming (MILP) solver is the application of a constraint generation method i.e. Bender's decomposition~\cite{blanchot_benders_2021}.
-The classical Bender's decomposition is limited to purely continuous linear problems, and a large body of the literature has been dedicated to its generalizations to integer problems~\cite{fakhri_benders_2017}.
+A useful approach to solve such a two-stage stochastic problem with a mixed-integer programming (MILP) solver is the application of a constraint generation method i.e. Bender's decomposition~(\cite{ruszczynski_decomposition_1997}).
+The classical Bender's decomposition is limited to purely continuous linear problems, and a large body of the literature has been dedicated to its generalizations to integer problems~(\cite{fakhri_benders_2017}).

-In this paper, after stating the challenge problem, we will study the modeling of the quantile function and introduce a family of valid inequalities.
-We then design a constraint generation approach that takes into account the structure of the quantile function.
-This provides a simple algorithm, without the need for the solution of a mixed-integer programming subproblem.
-We extend this family of constraints in an attempt to improve the bounds proven by our models.
-Finally, we will study these various methods in practice on the challenge instances, comparing their ability to find good solutions and their power in proving lower bounds on the objective value.
+In this paper, after restating the challenge problem in \ref{sec:problem-statement}, we present the MILP model for this problem and the quantile function in \ref{sec:milp-formulation}.
+In order to tighten the model, we then introduce a family of valid inequalities for the quantile function in \ref{sec:polyhedral}, as well as an efficient separation algorithm.
+To further improve solution time, we design a constraint generation approach in \ref{sec:constraint-generation}, which yields a second family of valid inequalities.
+Finally, we test these various methods in practice on the challenge instances in \ref{sec:numerical-results} and provide numerical results, showing that they improve solution time and bounds significantly over the standard MILP model.

+The use of a quantile function is common in stochastic programming.
+In the field of constraint programming, it is known as the max\_n constraint~(\cite{beldiceanu_pruning_2001}), and can be used to implement the more ubiquitous sort constraint~(\cite{older_getting_1995}).
+We hope that our improvements in its modeling can impact the resolution of many other problems.